 Description: Marks the beginning of an Electrical Board Description.
 Usage Rules: The keyword is followed by the name of the board level component.
-If the .ebd file contains more than one [Begin Board Description] keyword, then each name must be unique.
-The length of the component name must not exceed 40 characters in length and blank characters are allowed.
-For every in length, and blank characters are allowed.
+If the .ebd file contains more than one [Begin in length, and blank characters are allowed.
 For every [Begin Board Description] keyword there must be a matching